namelesskid123/rpi/README.md

 ## NOTE TO ANDROID/ALGO/STM TEAM:

-- the scripts in this repo is outdated, i forgot to safe a copy of the latest version of script

-- the script is in the RPI

 - commands.txt is a text file with most of the message formats.
-Tell me if more is needed